-The CCS's monitoring activities are is designed to provide support to participants and their families and encourages supports frequent communication to address current needs and to ensure health and safety.
-In addition, monitoring supports increased support to plan for services throughout the participant's lifespan.
+The CCS's monitoring activities are designed to provide support to participants and their families and encourages frequent communication to address current needs and to ensure health and safety.
+In addition, monitoring facilitates increased support to plan for services throughout the participant's lifespan.
 The monitoring maximizes support to create the quality of life envisioned by the participant and the family.

-The CCS monitoring activities verify verifies that the individual is receiving the appropriate type, amount, scope, duration, and frequency of services to address the individual's assessed needs and desired outcome statements as documented in the approved and authorized service planPCP.
+The CCS monitoring activities verify that the individual is receiving the appropriate type, amount, scope, duration, and frequency of services to address the individual's assessed needs and desired outcome statements as documented in the approved and authorized PCP.
 It also ensures that the participant has access to services, has a current back-up plan and exercises free choice of providers.
 When changes in a participant's needs occur, the monitoring affords an opportunity for discussion and planning for increased or decreased support, as needed.
 Increased monitoring may be warranted based on participant's health and safety needs.

-The CCS conducts these monitoring and follow-up activities through telephone conferences, emails, and face-to-face meetings with the participant, his or her designated representative, his or her family, and service providers.
-The CCS is required to conduct a face-to-face visit at least once per quarter with the participant enrolled in services at least once per quarter.
+The CCS conducts these monitoring and follow-up activities through various means including telephone conferences, emails, virtual meetings, and face-to-face meetings with the participant, their legal guardian or their legal or-authorized representative (if applicable), and other identified planning team memberstheir family, and service providers.
+The CCS is required to conduct a face-to-face visit with the participant enrolled in services at least once per quarter.

-The CCS must enter into LTSSMaryland, on a standardized form required by the DDA, illnformation is systemically collected about the these monitoring results activities and follow-up actions are recorded by the CCS on a standardized monitoring form determined by the DDA which is entered into LTSSMaryland.
-Health and safety concerns must be are reported directly to the DDA via communication with the DDA Regional OfficeRO and/or incident reporting as per required by the Policy on Reportable Incidents and Investigations.
+The CCS must enter into LTSSMaryland, on a standardized form required by the DDA, information regarding these monitoring activities and follow-up actions.
+Health and safety concerns must be reported directly to the DDA via communication with the DDA Regional Office and/or incident reporting as per required by the Policy on Reportable Incidents and Investigations.